Suggestibility: Hypnosis

 Conceptually, hypnotizability has always been defined as the increase in suggestibility produced by hypnosis.
 In practice, hypnotizability is measured as suggestibility following a hypnotic induction.
 The data indicates that these are different constructs.
 Although the induction of hypnosis increases suggestibility to a substantial degree, the correlation between hypnotic and non-hypnotic suggestibility approximates the reliability coefficients of so-called hypnotizability scales.
 This indicates that hypnotic susceptibility scales are better measures of waking suggestibility than they are of hypnotizability.

 Existing research into the phenomena of hypnosis is extensive and randomized controlled trials predominantly support the efficacy and legitimacy of hypnotherapy, but without a clearly defined concept of the entity or aspect being studied, the level an individual is objectively "suggestible" cannot be measured empirically, and makes exact therapeutic outcomes impossible to forecast.

 Moreover, it logically hinders the development of non-bespoke hypnotherapy protocol.
 On this latter point, it must be pointed out that while some persuasion methods are more universally effective than others, the most reliably effective method with individuals is to personalize the approach by first examining clients' motivational, learning, behavioral, and emotional styles, among others.
 Indeed, few hypnotherapists will not make taking case history from the clients they will be working with priority.

 Autonomy

 The intrigue of differences in individual suggestibility even crops up in the early Greek philosophers.
 Aristotle had an unconcerned approach:

 This perhaps is a more accurate echo of the experience of practicing hypnotherapists and hypnotists.
 When anyone is absorbed in someone else's inspiring words as they outline an idea or way of thinking, the subjective attention is held because of the logic, the aesthetic, and the relevance of the words to one's own personal experience and motivations.
 In these natural trance states, like those orchestrated purposefully by a hypnotherapist, the 'critical faculties' are naturally less active when there is less to be naturally critical of.

-It is perhaps the "necessarily believing it" that is problematic, as this conception of suggestibility raises issues of the autonomy of attributing belief to an introduced idea, and how this happens.
+It is perhaps the "necessarily believing it" part of the Aristotelian quote above that is problematic, as this conception of suggestibility raises issues pertaining to the autonomy of attributing belief to an introduced idea, and how this comes to take place.